-Most undergraduates live on campus in one of MIT's 10 Institute houses, or in one of 41 MIT-affiliated fraternities, sororities, and living groups.
-(The Institute also offers undergraduate housing in a property in Boston.)
+Most undergraduates live on campus in one of MIT's 10 Institute houses, or in one of 37 MIT-affiliated fraternities, sororities, and living groups.
 All unmarried first-year students must live in one of the Institute's residence halls.
 Each on-campus dormitory has a live-in head of house who is usually a senior faculty member.
-Students may elect to remain on campus following their freshman year or move to a fraternity, sorority, or independent living group.
-The current number of undergraduates living on campus is 3,370.
+Students may elect to remain on campus following their first year or move to a fraternity, sorority, or independent living group.
+The current number of undergraduates living on campus is 3,334.

-In 2017-2018, approximately 2,000 students were affiliated with a fraternity, sorority, or independent living group (FSILG); approximately 1,000 of them chose to live in an FSILG community as an alternative to a traditional residence hall.
+In 2018-2019, approximately 2,000 students were affiliated with a fraternity, sorority, or independent living group (FSILG); approximately 1,000 of them chose to live in an FSILG community as an alternative to a traditional residence hall.